 LSU Libraries Special Collections Research Grant

 The LSU Libraries is offering research grants to support the work of researchers who use the rich holdings of the LSU Libraries Special Collections.
 The purpose of the grant is to support either:

 The applicant’s curriculum vita or resume

-- One letter of recommendation (required for graduate student applicants, optional for all other applicants)
+One letter of recommendation (required for graduate student applicants, optional for all other applicants)

-Application deadline: April 30, 2022
+- Application deadline: April 30, 2023

-Award announcement: around June 10, 2022
+- Award announcement: early June 2023

-Expected research completion date: July 1, 2022 - June 1, 2023
+- Expected research completion date: July 1, 2023 - June 1, 2024

 About LSU Libraries Special Collections

 The LSU Libraries Special Collections is celebrated for its extensive holdings on the history of Louisiana and the Lower Mississippi Valley, documented through manuscripts, books, newspapers, maps, and ephemera.
 The American Civil War also has been one of the library’s traditional strengths, including collections specializing in Lincoln studies, Civil War fiction, and young people’s literature.
 A natural history collection rich in botanical and ornithological illustration, a rare book collection strong in the history of books and printing, and various personal libraries on subjects ranging from Sherlock Holmes to classic comic books all make the LSU Libraries Special Collections a destination for scholars researching broad subjects in American and European history and life.